Our Parent Liaisons (l to r) Michelle, Karen, and Susan

 Our Parent Liaisons meet with parents and families at Sick Kids and CVH and help to address fears or concerns that they may have.
-Our Parent Liaisons are available for informal chats and visits wherever families might be in the hospital.
+They are available for informal chats and visits wherever families might be in the hospital.
 Program services offered include:

 Information on hospital services, community-based parent support groups, events and resources from other organizations, and more!

-Weekly drop-ins where parents have an opportunity to get support materials, sit and chat with other parents, and enjoy refreshments from Starbucks in a comfortable setting
+Weekly drop-ins where parents have an opportunity to get support materials, sit and chat with other parents, and enjoy refreshments in a comfortable setting

 One-on-one support through private visits and chats wherever parents may be in the hospital